benpages/netlify_starter_site/src/blog/red-screen-iphone.md

 3. Tap "Display & Text Size"
 4. Enable "Color Filters"
 5. Select "Color Tint"
-6. Slide the "Intensity" and "Hue" sliders to the maximum.
+6. Slide the "Intensity" and "Hue" sliders all the way to the right

 This setting will turn your screen red, reducing blue light significantly.